 Helping patients recover from concussion and safely return to work, life and play

 Concussion is a common type of brain injury, an alteration or temporary loss of brain function that may result in physical, behavioral or cognitive changes, such as slurred speech or memory loss.
-If a concussion is left untreated, recovery can be delayed and a patient may be vulnerable to more severe consequences and long-term effects following a second concussion.
+Delayed concussion symptoms (within 24 to 48 hours) may occur, and if a concussion is left untreated, recovery can take even longer.
+This can also make a patient vulnerable to more severe consequences and long-term effects if they were to have a second concussion.
 Bryn Mawr Rehab Hospital located in Malvern, Pennsylvania, in the western suburbs of Philadelphia, provides a full range of concussion treatments, post-concussion therapy and services for people who have suffered this type of brain injury.

 As one of the first acute rehabilitation hospitals in the country to provide treatment for brain injury, Bryn Mawr Rehab Hospital has been recognized as a leader in the field of concussion treatment, including sports concussion treatment and recovery, for more than 17 years.
 Our concussion specialist team includes: